 Practice the questions and possibly attempt all of them before glancing at the solution.

 After you have perfected the three sections separately, it’s time to move on to the next stage of revision i.e. the complete CAT mock exam.

 It is a must to develop and analyse multiple strategies to attempt a 3-hour long paper and get accustomed to the complete module.
 Mock CATs help in adapting to the new CAT pattern quickly, overcome anxiety by exercising self-control and analysing the strong and weak chapters in order to improve the performance.
 Enlisted are few important points for post mock CAT exam analysis:

 - Focus on accuracy first, and then an increasing your speed while maintaining the same accuracy.

 - Determine your strong and weak sections.
 This allows you to divide your time for the coming week according to your strengths and weaknesses.

 - Categorize your mistakes.
 Mistakes don’t mean only those questions that are incorrect, it also includes those questions that you have not attempted.

 The best strategy would be to work in both the sectional tests and complete CAT mock exams together.
 This can go in two ways:

-You attempt sectional test for each section and perfect it over time before you go ahead with Mock CAT.
+You attempt a sectional test for each section and perfect it over time before you go ahead with Mock CAT.

-You can attempt the 3-hour paper simulation, analyze and concentrate on your weak sections in sectional tests.
+You can attempt the 3-hour paper simulation, analyse and concentrate on your weak sections in sectional tests.
 Remember to take the test once a week, practice your week sections and re-attempt them in the subsequent week’s mock test.